ISISComputingGroup/ibex_developers_manual/Automation-Application.md

-With the move to using GitHub V2 projects a new method of automation ws required.
+With the move to using GitHub V2 projects a new method of automation was required.

 This is achieved using the application forked in https://github.com/ISISComputingGroup/board-automation-app (Note this is a fork from an organisation related to one of the developers at the time, as organisation level access is required, and rather than develop and troubleshoot in this organisation, a simpler system was considered wise.)